634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Proof of Theorem

 \item The conjugacy class consisting of $13$ subgroups isomorphic to~$\rC_{3}$.
 We have $N(\rC_{3})=\rC_3^3$.
 Besides, each subgroup~$\rC_3$ is contained in exactly $4$ subgroups isomorphic to~$\rC_3^2$.
 Therefore,

 \item The trivial subgroup~$1$.
 We have

 \end{enumerate} This completes the proof of Claim~(5) of Theorem~\ref{theorem_smaller_groups}. \end{proof}

-\begin{remark} It follows from Theorem~\ref{theorem_main_detail} that $K_1$, $K_2$, $K_3$, and~$K_4$ are the only up to isomorphism $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane with the symmetry group $G_{351}\subset \rS_{27}$.
+\begin{remark} It follows from Theorem~\ref{theorem_main_detail} that $K_1$, $K_2$, $K_3$, and~$K_4$ are, up to isomorphism, the only $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane with the symmetry group $G_{351}\subset \rS_{27}$.
 However, Table~\ref{table_num_triang} contains a stronger assertion.
 Namely, we assert that $K_1$, $K_2$, $K_3$, and~$K_4$ are the only $27$-vertex combinatorial $16$-manifolds like the octonionic projective plane with the symmetry groups isomorphic to~$G_{351}$.
-To prove this we need to check that the group $G_{351}$ has a unique up to isomorphism effective action on $27$ points.
+To prove this we need to check that the group $G_{351}$ has, up to isomorphism, a unique effective action on $27$ points.
 Indeed, all transitive actions of~$G_{351}$ on~$[27]$ are isomorphic, since all index~$27$ subgroups $\rC_{13}\subset G_{351}$ are conjugate to each other.
 Besides, if an action of~$G_{351}$ on~$[27]$ is not transitive, then all orbits of this action have cardinalities~$1$ or~$13$ and therefore the normal subgroup $\rC_3^3\subset G_{351}$ lies in the kernel of the action.
 So the action is not effective. \end{remark}